Month 1, Day 21, Thursday 7:30 a.m.

-Titus and Kuchen followed him into the hallway while the useless interview continued, the copper trying to find any relevant question that Canelo could answer differently.
+Titus and Kuchen followed him into the hallway while the useless interview continued, the copper trying to find any relevant question that Canelo could answer.

 Kuchen nodded quickly, making a note of it in his small notebook.

 Thaddeus remained more amused than frustrated.
 “I doubt that journal belongs to Canelo, or that the contents are legitimate.
-The girl knows something they would rather be kept silent.
-If they did not place that curse against divulging what happened while they stalled for time before bringing her here, then at the most they did not try very hard to save her from it.
+The girl knows something they would rather keep silent.
+If they did not place that curse themselves, then at the least they did not try very hard to save her from it.
 It has had time to settle in, now.
-Very convenient, that the only other living being able to testify about what happened at the beginning of last night is the Raven Queen herself.
+Very convenient, that the only other living being able to testify about what happened last night is the Raven Queen herself.
 Canelo was involved in their faction’s attempt to find the Raven Queen without the coppers or Crowns knowing, I suspect.
-If I remember correctly, she was also on the scene when the Eagler Tower divination array was destroyed?
+If I remember correctly, she was also on the scene when the Eagle Tower divination array was destroyed?
 During the false rogue magic alarm?”

 Kuchen’s eyes widened.
 “Oh, well, yes, the name does sound familiar.”